 The first draft of an agreement is rarely agreed to and signed by both parties.
-After an initial offer is made, the other party will typically propose revisions upon which it conditions its acceptance of the offer.
-The negotiation between the two parties may go on for quite some time and may consist of several marked-up drafts of the agreement and revisions to the agreement shown in track changes, as well as phone calls, emails, and letters regarding the material provisions of the agreement.
-While the ultimate goal of both parties is to reach an agreement and sign one "final" version of a contract containing all agreed-upon terms and conditions, if the parties are not careful, their correspondence alone may establish a contract, enforceable under the Statute of Frauds, even if a "final" formal version is never signed.
+After an initial draft is circulated, the other party will typically propose revisions upon which it conditions its acceptance of the offer.
+The negotiation between the two parties may go on for quite some time.
+It may consist of several marked-up drafts of the agreement and revisions to the agreement shown in track changes, as well as phone calls, emails, and letters regarding the material provisions of the agreement.
+The ultimate goal of both parties is to reach an agreement and sign one "final" version of a contract containing all agreed-upon terms and conditions.
+However, if the parties are not careful, their correspondence alone may establish a contract enforceable under the Statute of Frauds.
+North Carolina courts have enforced email chains negotiating material terms in circumstances where a "final" formal version was never signed.

-If the subject matter of a contract brings it within the protection of a Statute of Frauds, the Statute will prevent one party from enforcing the terms of a contract against another party who did not agree to those terms in writing.
+If the subject matter of a contract triggers the protection of a Statute of Frauds, the Statute will prevent one party from enforcing the terms of a contract against another party who did not agree to those terms in writing.

-The various Statutes of Frauds are intended to prevent the creation of an enforceable contract until both parties agree to the terms in writing and "sign" a contract, but a contract does not necessarily have to consist of one hard copy document signed in pen by both parties.
+The various Statutes of Frauds are intended to prevent the creation of an enforceable contract until both parties agree to the terms in writing and "sign" a contract, but because of developments in contract law, the writing does not necessarily have to consist of one hard copy document signed in pen by both parties.

-In most, if not all, states, including North Carolina, a Statute of Frauds requires that all contracts or agreements to sell or convey land, or any interest in or concerning land including easements, options to purchase, rights of first refusal, and certain leases, must be in writing and signed by any party against whom enforcement is sought.
+In North Carolina, a Statute of Frauds requires that all contracts or agreements to sell or convey land or any interest in or concerning land, including easements, options to purchase, rights of first refusal, and certain leases, must be in writing and signed by any party against whom enforcement is sought.
 However, many people do not realize that more than just contracts and agreements involving real property must be in writing and signed in order to be enforceable.
 For example, the following types of agreements must be in writing in order to be enforceable:

 - Generally, contracts for the sale of goods for the price of $500 or more, except: